 (c) provide guarantees, indemnities or declarations protecting NAB in relation to the repurchase by NAB of bank cheques or international cheques and other instruments.

 2.10 NAB may elect not to follow instructions in relation to the operation of your account or performance of any transaction if:

-(a) NAB is not satisfied that the person giving the instruction has authority (for example, if NAB is not satisfied that the signature on the instruction matches the specimen signature held);
+(a) NAB is not reasonably satisfied that the person giving the instruction has authority (for example, if NAB is not satisfied that the signature on the instruction matches the specimen signature held);

-(c) NAB cannot authenticate or validate any information or documents relating to the account or service, a person who is authorised to transact on it, or the transaction; or
+(c) NAB cannot reasonably authenticate or validate any information or documents relating to the account or service, a person who is authorised to transact on it, or the transaction; or

 (d) NAB is notified of a dispute between joint account holders, partners or directors (in which case NAB may require all joint account holders, partners or directors to sign any authority to operate the account).

 (a) you are aware of the currency risk (including the potential for sharp movements in the value of the Australian Dollar relative to any other currency) and the interest rate risks that are inherent with the account, and you, and not NAB, are responsible for the prudent management of the account in relation to those risks;

 (b) you are aware of the services available to a person such as you to guard against those risks;

 (c) you have relied solely on your own independent assessment or advice from a third party (other than NAB); and